frapierri/VaccinItaly/README.md

 # Data collection
 Starting from December 20th 2020, we use **Twitter API** to track a list of keywords (cf. `keywords.txt`), which we update routinely in order to capture trending hashtags.

-We use **Crowdtangle** (https://www.crowdtangle.com) to collect posts matching these keywords on **Facebook** and **Instagram**.
+We use **Crowdtangle** (https://www.crowdtangle.com) to collect posts matching these keywords on **Facebook**.

 # Data availability
 A complete list of tweets IDs is available in `tweets_ids` folder and updated regularly.
 IDs can be "re-hydrated" in order to get original tweets objects to comply with Twitter’s Terms of Service. <br>
-Crowdtangle's Terms of Service do not allow to release any data for Facebook and Instagram, but we provide a script (cf `ct_collector.py`) to query Crowdtangle API and re-create our datasets (you first need to require access to the platform: https://www.crowdtangle.com/request).
+Crowdtangle's Terms of Service do not allow to release any data for Facebook, but we provide a script (cf `ct_collector.py`) to query Crowdtangle API and re-create our datasets (you first need to require access to the platform: https://www.crowdtangle.com/request).

 # Dashboard
 We provide an interactive dashboard that shows statistics about the data here: http://genomic.elet.polimi.it/vaccinitaly/ <br>